ibexa/documentation-developer/docs/guide/job_system.md

 ## Calculating statistical data for active sessions

 The dashboard uses statistical data about sessions recorded in a database table.
-This command line will refresh the data every 5 minutes.
+The following command line refreshes the data every 5 minutes.

 !!! note